novellusaahmad/DB/README.md

 Total legacy tables covered: **149**.

+### Mapping flow script

+Run `./refactored_ddl.sh` to print an end-to-end mapping flow that walks each legacy table to its destination inside the refactored schema.
+The script mirrors the table above, but it also highlights when polymorphic join tables (`relationship_links`, `note_links`, etc.) absorb responsibilities that were previously handled by bespoke pivot tables.
+Because the mapping is generated programmatically, you can feed the output into documentation or migration tooling without reformatting by hand.【F:refactored_ddl.sh†L1-L172】

 ## Working with polymorphic relationships

 Laravel's morph relationships map cleanly onto the consolidated tables through shared `{name}_type` and `{name}_id` columns.
 The following subsections outline the primary polymorphic tables and how they should be used inside the application layer.